BlueMap-Minecraft/BlueMapWiki/wiki/ExternalWebservers.md

   it to the web-app. *(We can do this with the [http-header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) `Content-Encoding: gzip`)*

+Optionally:
+- If a map-tile (`/data/...`) does not exist, instead of returning a 404 we want to respond with 200 and this file: `/assets/emptyTile.json` *(This removes harmless but annoying 404 errors in the browsers console)*

 ## Live data interface
 If you are using a plugin/mod you usually have live-updating player-markers on your map.
 For those to work with an external web-server you will also need to reverse-proxy all requests to `/live/*` to the builtin web-server.